Technical Failure vs Absolute Failure

 In the video below you’ll see that I reach absolute failure on rep 13 after 8-9 seconds of trying to grind the rep out.
 Sure, I may have embellished a little to make a point but I want you to see what it looks like.

-Meaning almost every time you draw a conclusion about a piece of research, you have to consider if those sets were taken to absolute failure under the supervision of someone like me.
+Meaning almost every time you conclude a piece of research, you have to consider if those sets were taken to absolute failure under the supervision of someone like me.

 Picture me standing over you yelling at you to keep pushing until you can’t finish another rep. Then I help you finish that last rep, or help you lower the weights safely so you don’t hurt yourself.